TR-1000/ticket-masters-app/README.md

-# multiplication-app
+# Ticker-Masters
-A web app for multiplication math practice
+An app for purchasing tickets.